cmbarton/valencia_surveys/README.md

 Dataset from archaeological surveys in northern Alicante Province, Pais Valenciano, Spain 1990-2004.
 Collaborative research by Arizona State University, USA, and Universitat de València, Spain, with support from the Museu Arqueològic of Alcoi.
 The research was funded by the US National Science Foundation (grants BNS-9115209 and SBR-9904050), the Generalitat de Valencia, and Arizona State University.
 The surveys took place in a series of valley in the vicinity of the city of Alcoi:

 - Polop Alto
-- middle R. Serpis
+- Middle Riu Serpis
-- R. Penaguila
+- Riu Penaguila
-- Val de Alcalá
+- Vall de Alcalá
-- Val de Gallinera
+- Vall de Gallinera
 - Gorgos valley

 This survey used a stratified, random sampling design, with complete collection of surface artifacts in collection units.
 Collection units were terraced agricultural fields.
 All survey areas and collection units were digitized and georeferenced into GIS formats, and all artifact collections were linked with the GIS data for analyses.